 Ahrefs is a comprehensive SEO tool that you can use for keyword research, backlink analysis, competitor analysis, keyword rank tracking, and as an SEO audit tool.

-To pull data from the Ahrefs API into Google Sheets, you’ll have to install and open the Apipheny Google Sheets add-on.
+To pull data from the Ahrefs API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is a no-code API integration tool for Google Sheets that you can use to make unlimited GET and POST API requests, connect to unlimited API data sources, save API requests, schedule API requests, and more.
-Click here for more information about Apipheny.
-There’s a 30-day free trial included.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Ahrefs API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the top menu.
 In the add-ons menu, you should see Apipheny.